FrancescoMar04/Siem-incident-response-lab-wazuh/phases/05-incident-analysis.md

 ## Objective

-The objective of this phase is to analyze the detected security incident, understand its impact, and propose appropriate response actions.
+The objective of this phase is to analyze the detected security incident, assess its impact, and follow a structured response process aligned with SOC operations.

 ---